nixworks/public/news/2013/06/28/index.md

 ##### John Constable
 ### [A man is arrested in England on charges related to an attack on the John Constable painting "The Hay Wain". ](/news/2013/06/28/a-man-is-arrested-in-england-on-charges-related-to-an-attack-on-the-john-constable-painting-the-hay-wain.md)
-_Context: The Hay Wain, John Constable_
+_Context: John Constable, The Hay Wain_

 ##### California
 ### [Gay marriage in the state of California is legalized after the stay held on the unconstitutional California Proposition 8 is lifted.
 Two women who successfully challenged Proposition 8 in the Supreme Court of the United States are married in San Francisco. ](/news/2013/06/28/gay-marriage-in-the-state-of-california-is-legalized-after-the-stay-held-on-the-unconstitutional-california-proposition-8-is-lifted-two-wom.md)
-_Context: California, California Proposition 8, Supreme Court of the United States, San Francisco, California_
+_Context: Supreme Court of the United States, California Proposition 8, San Francisco, California, California_

 ## [Previous Day...](/news/2013/06/27/index.md)